Moondancer83/spring-multitenant-ha-boilerplate/README.md

  - [ ] by using separate physical database per tenant
 #### Managing configuration externally
  - [x] Configuration is not packaged together with code *
- - [ ] Configuration is updating without the need of application restart *
+ - [x] Configuration is updating without the need of application restart *
+ - [ ] Tenant configuration if used from externalized config *

 ### Highly Available (HA)
 - [ ] Persist session data *